 Although it is true that one’s buying power goes down when interest rates go up, that is true for the other buyers you are competing against.
 Therefore, a small interest rate fluctuation shouldn’t have you too concerned.
 The table below shows how different interest rates can affect the monthly payment of a $500,000 30-year fixed rate mortgage.

 Remembering your big picture will help when faced with this roller coaster of a market.
 This is not a market in which to agonize over every penny or refer to your spreadsheet obsessively.
-Know your bottom line, be comfortable knowing how much money you ideally and actually have to work with, and listen to your gut.
+Know your bottom line and be comfortable knowing how much money you ideally and actually have to work with.